PrincetonUniversity/hpc_beginning_workshop/06_slurm/README.md

 'NODELIST(REASON)' column of `squeue` output for array jobs.
 It indicates that you can only have a certain number of jobs actively queued.
 Just wait and all the jobs of the array will run.

-Each job in the array will have same values for `nodes`, `ntasks`, `cpus-per-task`, `time` and so on.
-This means that each of the individual jobs within the array can use multiple CPU-cores or nodes.
+Each job in the array will have the same values for `nodes`, `ntasks`, `cpus-per-task`, `time` and so on.
+This means that job arrays can be used to handle everything from serial jobs to large multi-node cases.

 ## GPUs